Jaya Prada likely to join BJP, to be pitted against SP's Azam Khan from Rampur

 According to the reports, Jaya Prada is likely to be fielded against the Samajwadi party's Azam Khan in the Rampur Lok Sabha constituency.

-Their personal and political rivalary is widely known as once Jaya Prada also compared Azam Khan to barbaric ruler Khilji.
+Their personal and political rivalry is widely known as once Jaya Prada compared Azam Khan to barbaric ruler Khilji.

 "Though I call Azam Khan my brother, the way he tried to take revenge on me in various ways...whenever I watched Khilji (in 'Padmaavat' movie), the character reminded me of him," the former Rampur MP had told reporters.